 Seven years later, in 1971, the company had grown to fifty employees.
 The collaboration with the Japanese shoe supplier had ended and Phil chose a shoe factory in Mexico that had been endorsed by Adidas to manufacture his shoes.

 He also needed a new name for his first order of leather soccer shoes which he would sell as football shoes.
 Looking for the best name, he ran a poll of his employees and came up with a name himself, Dimension Six which was rejected by everyone for being “unspeakably bad”.

 The rest of the suggestions were not great also.
 Unfortunately, he didn’t have the time to come up with new names as he was on a deadline from the factory, the advertising department and the U.S. Patent Office where he needed to file paperwork with for his new shoe.

-In the last minute, he received one more suggestion from Jeff Johnson, the company’s first employee.
+At the last minute, he received one more suggestion from Jeff Johnson, the company’s first employee.
 He said this particular name came to him in a dream the night before: Nike.
 It was the name of the Greek winged goddess of victory, it was short and had a strong sound thanks to the K letter.
 It had all the attributes of a good brand name that sticks in the mind of customers.
 With only a few seconds to make his decision, Phil chose Nike and the rest is history.

 The company changed its name from Blue Ribbon Sport to Nike in 1978.

 The surprising story behind Just do it, NIKE’s iconic tagline

 In 1987, Nike was preparing to launch its first major television campaign, which included commercials for running, walking, cross-training, basketball and women’s fitness.

 Creative agency Wieden+Kennedy had been hired to create and run the campaign.
 Each spot was developed by a different creative team and Dan Wieden, founder of the agency felt the campaign needed a tagline that would bring everything together.